NLaureano/STEAD/README.md

 **Seismic Event Classification Using Convolutional Neural Networks on Multichannel Waveform Data**
 [Read the full report (PDF)](./Seismic_Event_Classification_Using_Convolutional_Neural_Networks_on_Multichannel_Waveform_Data.pdf)

 This repository is a **modified fork of the official STEAD (STanford EArthquake Dataset) repository**.
 The original contents of the forked repository have been relocated to the `INFO/` directory.

 The current focus of this project is the **classification of seismic waveform data** into four categories: `Noise`, `Low`, `Medium`, and `High` magnitude earthquakes using a Convolutional Neural Network (CNN).
-CNN development by Nicholas Laureano
----

 ## Prerequisites